Capital Region NY Real Estate Market Report — Spring 2026

 Saratoga County: Premium Prices, Sustained Demand

-Saratoga County remains the Capital Region's priciest market, with countywide median prices around $390,000–$420,000.
+Saratoga County remains the Capital Region's priciest market, with a countywide full-year 2025 median sale price of $450,000, per the NYS Department of Taxation and Finance.
 Clifton Park and Halfmoon continue to attract the largest buyer pools, driven by Shenendehowa schools and I-87 access.
 Saratoga Springs city prices hover around $430,000–$480,000.
 The GlobalFoundries employment base in Malta continues to inject high-wage earner demand into the county's housing market.
 New construction supply has helped slightly but hasn't meaningfully addressed the housing deficit.

 Schenectady County: Revitalization Driving Appreciation